-CIPFA require Authorities to have regard to Liability Benchmark tool as a formal Prudential Indicator.
+CIPFA require Authorities to have regard to the Liability Benchmark tool as a formal Prudential Indicator.

-The Benchmark forecasts our need to borrow over a 60 year period.
-This aids decision making when it comes to the quantum and term to be chosen, the aim being to avoid cost of carry revenue implications and avoid the trap of defaulting to ultra-long tenors just because the yield curve tail slopes downward.
-It represents the level of our anticipated borrowing and in the ordinary course of business would not be expected to be exceeded.
-It therefore should closely mirror the Operational Boundary.
+The Benchmark forecasts our need to borrow over a 55-year period.
+This helps decision making when it comes to the size and term of borrowing to be chosen.
+The aim being to mitigate cost of carry revenue implications and avoid the trap of defaulting to ultra-long tenors, just because the yield curve tail slopes downward.
+The curve below represents the expected level of our borrowing and so in the ordinary course of business should closely mirror the Operational Boundary (see p33).

 The benchmark assumes:

-- future capital expenditure beyond the current programme funded by borrowing of c£5m a year on average - minimum revenue provision on new capital expenditure based on an annuity profile of c30 years average - No changes to Reserves beyond the current MTFP period (3 years)
+- future capital expenditure beyond the current programme funded by borrowing of c£8m a year on average - minimum revenue provision on new capital expenditure based on an annuity profile of c30 years average - No changes to Reserves beyond the current MTFP period (3 years)